joanmc11/quiz-test-app/README.md

 # Quiz App

-A Flutter project, that consists of an Quiz app by categories, using the opentdb.com endpoint and using BLoC to manage the states.
+A Flutter project, that consists of a Quiz app by categories, using the opentdb.com endpoint and using BLoC to manage the states.